DamianK/new-dotfiles/README.md

 # new-dotfiles
-My New Dotfiles (updated October 5, 2025)
+My New Dotfiles (updated October 6, 2025)

 These are the configurations and scripts I'm using in my laptop (macOS) and my desktop (now mac also).
-Includes old configs also from my Ubuntu 22.04 & Seeelen UI on Windows 11.

 Main development environment currently includes now includes WezTerm, Termius, VSCode and NeoVim.
 On mac I also use Aerospace as my Tiling Window Manager.
+NOTE: I'm moving old configs to another repo soon, but this currently includes old stuff from my Ubuntu 22.04 & Seeelen UI on Windows 11.

 ## About this repository
 Includes configurations for: